From excessive sunshine to persistent squirrels, here’s how to fight and beat log home natural enemies — the natural way.

 You can begin to protect your home from the elements by using some simple preventative strategies along with a seasonal schedule of staining that will ensure a long healthy life for your log home.

 The natural enemies of the log home include UV rays (sun), rain & snow, humidity, moisture from the ground, insects and other animals.
+But you can beat log home natural enemies at their game.
 With each rival, there is a natural means of repelling its damaging effects on your home.
 This prevention can begin even before you move into your home.
 They include:

 Natural solution: Deep overhangs & porches, trees on south and west side of home.